 That’s the biggest sexual hack ever.

-He wasn’t seducing anyone, he was just busting a nut every other day coasting on his fame and on the women who went after him for his fame.
+He was busting a nut every other day coasting on his fame.

 “The Art of Seduction” is tailored to the old, classical times.

-Many of the examples are before 1900, and the fact that letters are being discussed as a way of correspondence tells you this is not 100% a “how to seduce in the 2000s guide”.
+The examples of letters as correspondence tell you this is not 100% a “how to seduce in the 2000s guide”.

 I’m pretty confident in saying that if successful dating today is your goal, then you shouldn’t follow “The Art of Seduction” recipe.